lyteword/chspurgeon-tod/volume-5/psalm-116.md

 **Verses 3-5.** The story of a tried soul.

-1\.Where I was.
+1\.
+Where I was.
 Ps 116:3.

-2\.What I did.
+2\.
+What I did.
 Ps 116:4.

-3\.What I learned.
+3\.
+What I learned.
 Ps 116:5.

 **Verses 3-6.**

-1\.The *occasion*. (a) Bodily affliction. (b) Terrors of conscience. (c) Sorrow of heart. (d) Self accusation: "I found, "etc.
+1\.
+The *occasion*. (a) Bodily affliction. (b) Terrors of conscience. (c) Sorrow of heart. (d) Self accusation: "I found, "etc.

-2\.The *petition*. (a) Direct: "I called, "etc. (b) Immediate: "then, "when the trouble came; prayer was the first remedy sought, not the last, as with many. (c) Brief—limited to the due thing needed: "deliver my soul." (d) Importunate: "O Lord, I beseech thee."
+2\.
+The *petition*. (a) Direct: "I called, "etc. (b) Immediate: "then, "when the trouble came; prayer was the first remedy sought, not the last, as with many. (c) Brief—limited to the due thing needed: "deliver my soul." (d) Importunate: "O Lord, I beseech thee."

-3\.The *restoration*. (a) Implied: "gracious, "etc., Ps 116:5. (b) Expressed, Ps 116:6, generally: "The Lord preserveth, "etc.; particularly; "I was brought low, " etc.: helped me to pray, helped me out of trouble in answer to prayer, and helped me to praise him for the mercy, the faithfulness, the grace, shown in my deliverance.
+3\.
+The *restoration*. (a) Implied: "gracious, "etc., Ps 116:5. (b) Expressed, Ps 116:6, generally: "The Lord preserveth, "etc.; particularly; "I was brought low, " etc.: helped me to pray, helped me out of trouble in answer to prayer, and helped me to praise him for the mercy, the faithfulness, the grace, shown in my deliverance.
 God is glorified through the afflictions of his people: the submissive are preserved in them, and the lowly are exalted by them. *G. R.*

 **Verse 5.**

-1\.Eternal grace, or the purpose of love.
+1\.
+Eternal grace, or the purpose of love.

-2\.Infinite justice, or the difficulty of holiness.
+2\.
+Infinite justice, or the difficulty of holiness.

-3\.Boundless mercy, or the outcome of atonement.
+3\.
+Boundless mercy, or the outcome of atonement.

 **Verse 6.**

-1\.A singular class—"simple."
+1\.
+A singular class—"simple."

-2\.A singular fact—"the Lord preserveth the simple."
+2\.
+A singular fact—"the Lord preserveth the simple."

-3\.A singular proof of the fact—"I was, "etc.
+3\.
+A singular proof of the fact—"I was, "etc.

 **Verse 7.** *Return unto thy rest, O my soul.* Rest in God may be said to belong to the people of God on a fourfold account.

-1\.By designation.
+1\.
+By designation.
 The rest which the people of God have in him is the result of his own purpose and design, taken up from his mere good pleasure and love.

-2\.By purchase.
+2\.
+By purchase.
 The rest which they wanted as *creatures* they had forfeited as *sinners*.
 This, therefore, Christ laid down his life to procure.

-3\.By promise.
+3\.
+By promise.
 This is God's kind engagement.
 He has said, "My presence shall go with thee, and I will give thee rest, "Ex 33:14.

-4\.By their own choice gracious souls have a rest in God. *D. Wilcox.*
+4\.
+By their own choice gracious souls have a rest in God. *D. Wilcox.*

 **Verse 7.** *Return unto thy rest, O my soul.* When, or upon what occasion a child of God should use the Psalmist's language.

-1\.After converse with the world in the business of his calling every day.
+1\.
+After converse with the world in the business of his calling every day.

-2\.When going to the sanctuary on the Lord's day.
+2\.
+When going to the sanctuary on the Lord's day.

-3\.In and under any trouble he may meet with.
+3\.
+In and under any trouble he may meet with.

-4\.When departing from this world at death. *D. Wilcox.*
+4\.
+When departing from this world at death. *D. Wilcox.*

 **Verse 7.**

-1\.The rest of the soul: "My rest, "this is in God. (a) The soul was created to find its rest in God. (b) On that account it cannot find rest elsewhere.
+1\.
+The rest of the soul: "My rest, "this is in God. (a) The soul was created to find its rest in God. (b) On that account it cannot find rest elsewhere.

-2\.Its departure from that rest.
+2\.
+Its departure from that rest.
 This is implied in the word "Return."

-3\.Its return. (a) By repentance. (b) By faith, in the way provided for its return. (c) By prayer.
+3\.
+Its return. (a) By repentance. (b) By faith, in the way provided for its return. (c) By prayer.

-4\.Its encouragement to return. (a) Not in itself, but in God. (b) Not in the justice, but in the goodness of God: "for the Lord, "etc. "The goodness of God leadeth thee to repentance." *G.R.*
+4\.
+Its encouragement to return. (a) Not in itself, but in God. (b) Not in the justice, but in the goodness of God: "for the Lord, "etc. "The goodness of God leadeth thee to repentance." *G. R.*

 **Verse 8.** The trinity of experimental godliness.

-1\.It is a unity—"Thou hast delivered"; all the mercies come from one source.
+1\.
+It is a unity—"Thou hast delivered"; all the mercies come from one source.

-2\.It is a trinity of deliverance, *of* soul, eyes, feet; *from* punishment, sorrow, and sinning; *to* life, joy, and stability.
+2\.
+It is a trinity of deliverance, *of* soul, eyes, feet; *from* punishment, sorrow, and sinning; *to* life, joy, and stability.

-3\.It is a trinity in unity: all this was done for me and in me—"my soul, mine eyes, my feet."
+3\.
+It is a trinity in unity: all this was done for me and in me—"my soul, mine eyes, my feet."

 **Verse 9.** The effect of deliverance upon ourselves: "I will walk, " etc.

-1\.Walk by faith in him.
+1\.
+Walk by faith in him.

-2\.Walk in love with him.
+2\.
+Walk in love with him.

-3\.Walk by obedience to him. *G. R.*
+3\.
+Walk by obedience to him. *G. R.*

 **Verses 10-11.**

-1\.The rule: "I believed, "etc. In general the Psalmist spoke what he had well considered and tested by his own experience, as when he said, "I was brought low and he helped me."
+1\.
+The rule: "I believed, "etc. In general the Psalmist spoke what he had well considered and tested by his own experience, as when he said, "I was brought low and he helped me."
 "The Lord hath dealt bountifully with me."

-2\.The exception; "I was greatly afflicted, I said, "etc. (a) He spoke wrongfully: he said "All men are liars, " which had some truth in it, but was not the whole truth. (b) Hastily: "I said in my haste, "without due reflection. (c) Angrily, under the influence of affliction, probably from the unfaithfulness of others.
+2\.
+The exception; "I was greatly afflicted, I said, "etc. (a) He spoke wrongfully: he said "All men are liars, " which had some truth in it, but was not the whole truth. (b) Hastily: "I said in my haste, "without due reflection. (c) Angrily, under the influence of affliction, probably from the unfaithfulness of others.
 Nature acts before grace—the one by instinct, the other from consideration. *G. R.*

 **Verse 11.** A hasty speech.

-1\.There was much truth in it.
+1\.
+There was much truth in it.

-2\.It erred on the right side, for it showed faith in God rather than in the creature.
+2\.
+It erred on the right side, for it showed faith in God rather than in the creature.

-3\.It did err in being too sweeping, too severe, too suspicious.
+3\.
+It did err in being too sweeping, too severe, too suspicious.

-4\.It was soon cured.
+4\.
+It was soon cured.
 The remedy for all such hasty speeches is—Get to work in the spirit of Ps 116:12.

 **Verse 12.** Overwhelming obligations.

-1\.A sum in arithmetic—"all his benefits."
+1\.
+A sum in arithmetic—"all his benefits."

-2\.A calculation of indebtedness—"What shall I render?"
+2\.
+A calculation of indebtedness—"What shall I render?"

-3\.A problem for personal solution—"What shall *I?* " See Spurgeon's Sermon, No. 910.
+3\.
+A problem for personal solution—"What shall *I?* " See Spurgeon's Sermon, No. 910.

 **Verses 12, 14.** Whether well composed religious vows do not exceedingly promote religion.
-Sermon by Henry Hurst, A.M., in "The Morning Exercises."
+Sermon by Henry Hurst, A. M., in "The Morning Exercises."

 **Verse 13.** Sermon on the Lord's supper.
 We take the cup of the Lord

-1\.In memory of him who is our salvation.
+1\.
+In memory of him who is our salvation.

-2\.In token of our trust in him.
+2\.
+In token of our trust in him.

-3\.In evidence of our obedience to him.
+3\.
+In evidence of our obedience to him.

-4\.In type of communion with him.
+4\.
+In type of communion with him.

-5\.In hope of drinking it new with him ere long.
+5\.
+In hope of drinking it new with him ere long.

 **Verse 13.** The various cups mentioned in Scripture would make an interesting subject.